Tranexamic Acid: the Underrated Ingredient You Need to Target Visible DiscolorationJune 29, 2022

-It wasn’t too long ago that many people would hear the word “acid” in skin-care products and cringe, imagining their skin turning bright red and peeling off in layers.
-But today that fear has lessened, and people are embracing acids in skin care.
-Ingredients like hyaluronic acid, glycolic acid and salicylic acid, among others, have more than made names for themselves, causing a shift in the attitude toward acids in skin care.
-As more and more skin-care acids are garnering attention, we’d like to shift the spotlight onto one you may not have heard of yet: tranexamic acid, which works to target visible skin discoloration.
+It wasn’t too long ago that many people would hear the word “acid” in skincare products and cringe, imagining their skin turning bright red and peeling off in layers.
+But today that fear has lessened, and people are embracing acids in skincare.
+Ingredients like hyaluronic acid, glycolic acid and salicylic acid, among others, have made big names for themselves, causing a shift in the attitude toward acids in skincare.
+As more and more skincare acids are garnering attention, we’d like to shift the spotlight onto one you may not have heard of yet: tranexamic acid, which works to target visible skin discoloration.

 What Is Tranexamic Acid?

-How to Incorporate Tranexamic Acid Into Your Skin-Care Routine
+How to Incorporate Tranexamic Acid Into Your Routine

-Tranexamic acid is starting to receive recognition for what it can offer your skin, but it isn’t to the point where you’ll walk into a beauty store and see every skin-care product labeled with it.
+Tranexamic acid is starting to receive recognition for what it can offer your skin, but it isn’t to the point where you’ll walk into a beauty store and see every skincare product labeled with it.
 Thankfully, however, you won’t have to search high and low for a way to introduce tranexamic acid to your routine.
-Enter, the SkinCeuticals Discoloration Defense.
+We recommend giving the SkinCeuticals Discoloration Defense a try.

 This tranexamic acid formula is a multi-phase serum that targets visible discoloration for brighter-looking skin.
 The formula, which contains niacinamide, kojic acid and a sulfonic acid (in addition to tranexamic acid), helps visibly reduce the size and intensity of discoloration while improving skin clarity, leaving behind a more even-toned complexion.Twice a day, after thoroughly cleansing, apply 3-5 drops on your face.
 After giving it a minute to sink in, go ahead and moisturize.